HydraMeshnet/developer-portal/fort.md

 In real life, loads of situations occur when you must present (or even copy or share) your personal information in order to apply for services like entering a hotel.
 In almost all of these cases they only need a proof, that you're eligible to use their service or product.
 The problem with this is that massive data leaks happen frequently, so your data and your personal digital life is not safe as long as you give it to random companies daily basis.

 This is where DAC is very usable, but as it's only a framework.
-Hence, we introduce our umbrella project as we call *Project Prometheus*, or IoP Fort.
+Hence, we introduce our umbrella project as we call *Project Prometheus*, or IOP Fort.

-IoP Fort is currently a set of mobile SDKs built in [Flutter](https://flutter.dev/) (cross-platform) and a set of backend (currently reference) applications that works offline *or* on top of DAC.
+IOP Fort is currently a set of mobile SDKs built in [Flutter](https://flutter.dev/) (cross-platform) and a set of backend (currently reference) applications that works offline *or* on top of DAC.

 Using these SDKs you'll be able to provide solutions for the mentioned problems above by letting the users be able to strictly define what data (and only that data) they would like to share or present with other parties.
 It's a bit complex, so to be able to enhance the further reading, we created a reference use case with where we describe in a very detailed way an exact problem which we implemented for you using Fort SDK and DAC, as an example.
 You can read about it in the next section.